ritesh-verma-qa/selenium/README.md

 Type git clone, and then paste the URL you copied earlier.

 $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
-Press Enter to create your local clone. open Eclipse
+Press Enter to create your local Clone.
+Open Eclipse
 Click on File>Import
-Provide location of project from local click Finish
+Provide location of project from local
+Click Finish

 Right click on project->Build Path-> Configure Build Path.
 Add required libraries and external jars to be used in project